 How to Support a Loved One Who Has Lost a Parent

-When faced with someone who is grieving over a parent, it is difficult to act appropriately unless you have had a similar personal experience.
+When faced with someone grieving over a parent, it is difficult to act appropriately unless you have had a similar personal experience.
 Here are some guidelines for helping your loved one who is grieving for their parent:

 - Give your loved one space.

-- Trying to push them to tell you how they are feeling or checking up on them excessively will cause them to either isolate themselves from you or lash out at you.
+- Trying to push them to tell you how they are feeling or checking up on them excessively will cause them to isolate themselves from you or lash out at you.

 - Be a good listener.